rossmacarthur/serde/README.rst

     >>> from serde import Model, fields
     >>>
     >>> class User(Model):
-    ...     name = fields.Str(rename='username')
+    ...     name: fields.Str(rename='username')
-    ...     email = fields.Email()
+    ...     email: fields.Email()

-The same attribute names are used to instantiate the model object and access the values on the model instance.
+The corresponding attribute names are used to instantiate the model object and access the values on the model instance.

 .. code-block:: python